gitkola/simpler/src/configs/InstructionsForAIModels.md

 3. **Structured Updates**:
    - Use the `updateProjectState` function for any proposed updates.
    - Include only changed fields in the `ProjectStateUpdates` object.
-   - Specify the `update` operation ('add', 'modify', 'delete') for each change.

 ### Detailed Guidelines for Function Calling (Tool Use)